grantcarthew/start-prototype/docs/cli/start-config-role.md

 ### No Configuration File

 ```
-Error: No configuration found at ~/.config/start/config.toml
+Error: No roles configuration found at ~/.config/start/roles.toml

 Run 'start init' to create initial configuration.
 ```